Flower7C3/wp-html-compression/readme.txt

 == Description ==

-Combining HTML compression with cache and HTTP compression can save you a lot of bandwidth.
+Combining HTML compression with cache and HTTP compression will cut down your bandwidth.

 With this plugin, you can compress your HTML by removing standard comments, new lines, carriage returns, tabs and excess spaces.
 More importantly, all this can be done without worrying about &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags causing issues.